Skip to content

 3. Start the process to launch a new instance/VM.

 4. Choose Image: Search the Marketplace for “FortiGate” and select the appropriate image (BYOL or PAYG).
+Remember the license type is fixed once the instance is running.

 5. Choose Instance Type: Select a VM size (instance type) that meets the CPU and RAM requirements for your FortiGate VM and expected traffic.